 PRTG Manual: Pause

-If you want to pause monitoring, you have several possibilities to do so in PRTG.
-You can pause monitoring for a single sensor, an entire device, group, or even probe.
+Several options are available to pause monitoring.
+You can pause monitoring for a single sensor or for an entire device, group, or probe.

-While a sensor is paused, it will not collect any monitoring data, will not change its status, and will not trigger any notifications.
-An object will keep its pause status also after a restart of PRTG.
+While a sensor is in the Paused status, it does not collect any monitoring data, it does not change its status, and it does not trigger any notifications.
+An object also keeps the Paused status after a restart of PRTG.

-If you pause monitoring for a given object in the device tree, all child objects underneath will be paused as well.
-For example, if you pause a group, all sensors on all devices in this group will also be paused.
-Once an object is paused, you can resume monitoring at any time by selecting Resume from the context menu.
-However, you cannot resume monitoring for single child objects that are paused by a parent object, only for the object you originally set to pause.
+If you pause monitoring for an object in the device tree, PRTG pauses all objects underneath in the object hierarchy as well.
+For example, if you pause a group, PRTG also pauses all sensors on all devices in this group.
+After you pause an object, you can resume monitoring at any time by selecting Resume from the context menu.

 - SSL Certificate Warning